 The ad hoc committee shall investigate the matter and report its findings and recommendations to the Managing Committee within ten (10) days of referral from the Managing Committee, which, if removal is recommended by the ad hoc committee, shall thereafter refer the matter to the full board for final action, if any.

-Directors shall be removed by a simple majority of the Board.
+Directors shall be removed by a majority of the Board as defined below.

+For determining a majority vote related to the removal of a NAESB Board member, the total number of votes available to each NAESB Quadrant is determined to be twenty-three (23) for a total of 69 across the three (3) Quadrants (Gas Wholesale, Electric Wholesale, and Retail Energy Markets).

+Each Board member has a vote equal to 23 divided by the total number of authorized Board positions in their respective Quadrant.

+After determination of the presence of a quorum, a majority of those Board members voting will determine the outcome of a Board member removal vote.

+Optional additional language for consideration:

+With respect to empty positions at the time of any Board member removal vote, the empty position is considered to be an abstention.